kwdunaway/WGBS_Tools/README.md

 code so that any user can easily modify it to work for whatever WGBS experiment they desire.
 The first two lines will most likely not need to be modified:

 **adapter:** The adapter sequence for single end reads.
 This is used to trim reads that have adapter contamination.
 It may need to be changed if you are not using Illumina sequencing.

 **bs2_path:** The path for BS Seeker2 aligner.
 It is set assuming BS Seeker2 is in PATH.
 You can change this to point to a specific instance of BS Seeker 2 or if you did not put it in PATH.

 The rest of the file contains genome specific information.
 You can have multiple genomes represented in the same file, but each genome must have a unique name.
+In order to add your genome of interest, use the [add_genome](#add_genome) command.
 The format is:

 **genome:** Genome name.
 This needs to be unique throughout the *info.yaml* file.